COVID-19 research

 the same appointment.

-18 years old or over who have received their first COVID-19
+old or over who had received their first COVID-19 vaccination and

-Hospitals NHS Foundation Trust, Great Western Hospitals NHS
+Foundation Trust, Great Western Hospitals NHS Foundation Trust,

-Foundation Trust, North Bristol NHS Trust, Royal Cornwall Hospitals
+North Bristol NHS Trust, Royal Cornwall Hospitals NHS Trust, Royal

-NHS Trust, Royal United Hospitals Bath NHS Foundation Trust and
+United Hospitals Bath NHS Foundation Trust and UHBW.

-Each participant will receive the second dose of the same
+Each participant received the second dose of the same COVID-19

-For more information about the study and how to sign up, visit
+For more information about the study, visit the vaccine trial

 Oxford/AstraZeneca COV006 - COVID-19 vaccine in children